goveanick/applitoolsHackathon_WDIO5/README.md

     ```
     touch .env
     ```
 7. You'll need to add your `APPLITOOLS_KEY` to the .env so the spec files will be able to connect to the applitools api.
-Add this line inside your `.env` file
+Add this line inside your `.env` file.
+Replace this `[YOUR_PERSONAL_KEY]` with your own unique key.
     ```
     APPLITOOLS_KEY=[YOUR_PERSONAL_KEY]
     ```